 In the lower left corner of the piano picture, you can switch between the two available sample sets Studio and Live.
-Both sets were taken from the piano output and several other places in the piano for complete capture of tines, instrument body, key, damper and pedal noise.
-The sample sets were created with different instrument and microphone setups.
+These were created with different instrument and microphone setups; utilizing the sound output from the respective output options and several other places in the piano for complete capture of tines, instrument body, key, damper and pedal noise.

-- The combined recorded Studio samples give you the complete sound of an otherwise unprocessed Rhodes piano.
+- The combined recorded Studio samples give you the complete sound of an otherwise unprocessed Rhodes suitcase piano.
+The unaltered sound was recorded directly from the piano's line output through high-end preamps and converters.
 Session Keys lets you easily tweak the individual sound components so that they match your personal sound preferences, see page 12 and page 14. - → To switch to the Studio sample set, click the Studio button.